Career Tips

 Can my employer pay for my training?

 Many employers are happy to invest in management training for their staff, either by purchasing licences directly or by reimbursing the cost.
-A £29 licence that covers leadership training plus 130 other courses is an easy investment to justify — it is less than the cost of a single agency shift to cover a vacancy caused by poor management.
+A £29 licence that covers leadership training plus 130 other courses is an easy investment to justify.
+It is less than the cost of a single agency shift to cover a vacancy caused by poor management.

 If you found this guide helpful, you might also want to read: